The are two primary uses of this program:

 In this program, the client begins borrowing premiums and paying the full interest out-of-pocket starting in year one.
 Interest is paid each year until the third-party loan is paid off, typically in policy year 16.
 If it is death benefit-focused, we will typically use a withdrawal under basis to executed the third-party loan payoff.

 There will always be an outside collateral requirement in this program, and the client is required to sign a personal guaranty on the loan.
 Different lenders on our platform (we currently have 14) will require different forms of collateral.
 Some will require collateral to be housed with them, whether they be marketable securities or cash, and other lenders will take a collateral assignment against the funds that remain with another institution.
 Loan-To-Value (LTV) requirements will vary based on the type and source of collateral.
-One of our lenders will even allow certain types of real estate to be used as collateral (with a 50%-65% LTV requirement) and a maximum of $10MM cumulative loan amounts.

 WHY IT WORKS: